Before the exam

 If you enter an exam on the wrong day or at the wrong time, you need to remain there for one hour after the exam starts.
-You are not given extra time if you turn up for an exam at the wrong time or place.
+You won't get extra time if you turn up at the wrong time or place.

 If you need to go to the rest room, raise your hand in the air.
 Stay in your seat until you get permission from a supervisor.

 Your handwriting must be legible.
 Number all answers and complete cover pages during the time allowed for writing.

 At the end of the exam